emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Patterns.md

 ```
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaX
 ```
 This string contains a long sequence of ``a``'s followed by a non-matching character ``X ``.
-Thus, when this input is evaluated by the regex, the engine tries to match the entire string with the pattern "^(a+)+$ ".
-Because of the nested quantifiers (recursive "(a+)+``structure), the engine doesn't know how to partition the repeated ``a ``'s between the inner and outer loops.
-The engine then tries every possible grouping of the "a "'s to find a match that satisfies both quantifiers and the end-of-string anchor.
-When it finally reaches the "X ", it realizes the string does not match— but only after trying an exponential number of groupings.
+Thus, when this input is evaluated by the regex, the engine tries to match the entire string with the pattern ``^(a+)+$``.
+Because of the nested quantifiers (recursive ``(a+)+``structure), the engine doesn't know how to partition the repeated ``a``'s between the inner and outer loops.
+The engine then tries every possible grouping of the ``a``'s to find a match that satisfies both quantifiers and the end-of-string anchor.
+When it finally reaches the ``X``, it realizes the string does not match— but only after trying an exponential number of groupings.
 This behavior is called catastrophic backtracking.
 > NOTE: Backtracking regex engines operate by trying different combinations of matches when multiple options are available.
 In a well-formed regex, this process terminates quickly.
 But when ambiguous quantifiers are nested, the engine may explore a decision tree of match attempts, which grows exponentially with input size.
 Because backtracking explores permutations recursively, each additional character drastically increases the number of steps required to fail.

 ### 4. The Consequence